ProjectHSI/CMC-Home-Grown-Website/index.md

 Mark's gonna release the entire server up for download, I'm not sure what one other than me and James would be able to startup the server and maintain it but anyway

+## Connection Details

+Java: bmcairns.hopto.org:25565

+Bedrock: Hostname: bmcairns.hopto.org

+             Port: 25565
 ## Coming Soon!

 This project is still coming soon!
 The project will be fully released after the server's released.

 However sometimes the proxy will be up, usually for testing.
-Use *bmcairns.hopto.org:25565* to connect to the server. *This works for both Java and Bedrock.*
+Use the connection details above to connect.

 ## Support or Contact